 Long-acting bronchodilator inhalers

-The medicines in these inhalers function in a similar way to relievers, but work for up to 12 hours after taking each dose.
+The medicines in these inhalers function in a similar way to relievers, but work for up to 12 hours after each dose has been taken.
 They include salmeterol (brand name Serevent® and Neovent®) and formoterol (brand names Atimos®, Foradil®, and Oxis®).

 A long-acting bronchodilator may be advised in addition to a steroid inhaler if symptoms are not fully controlled by the steroid inhaler alone.